-Letting you know how we're doing
+Letting you know how we're doing Every quarter...

-Every quarter ...

 We hold Board meetings to look at progress on this strategy and to discuss ideas about how we can best improve health and wellbeing in North Yorkshire.
-Meetings are held in public, and papers are available on the County Council's website.
+Meetings are held in public, and papers are available on the County Council's website http://democracy.northyorks.gov.uk/committees.aspx?commid=27

-Every year ...
+Every year...